exaloop/codon/docs/intro/tutorial.md

 If you know Python, you already know 99% of Codon.
-The following primer assumes some familiarity with Python or at least one "modern" programming language (QBASIC doesn't count).
+The following tutorial assumes some familiarity with Python or at least one "modern" programming language (QBASIC doesn't count).